ardaergin/VBL/markdown_files/brief-abstract.md

 Here, explain your study in **a single line** to give students a general idea about what they should expect if they participate in your study (e.g., the topic or the number of sessions).

-Similar to choosing an study name, do not include study specifics.
+Similar to choosing a study name, do not include study specifics.

 >[!success] <i class="fa-regular fa-thumbs-up"></i> &nbsp Example: Good Abstract
 ><br>